COMPUTER EYE STRAIN GLASSES

 This includes tasks such as computer work which may seem like close reading but actually beyond the intended distance and purpose of reading glasses.

 Computer glasses is a loosely used term for prescription computer glasses.
 These can be made to as progressive computer reading glasses or single vision computer glasses which have been tailored for your intermediate distance use.

 Furthermore, computer glasses are often confused with anti glare computer glasses.

 Glasses to protect eyes from computer-work utilise an additional coating which we can add to protect your eyes from HEV light emitted from digital screens.

 Are cheap reading glasses bad for your eyes?

 Cheap reading glasses are probably worse for the environment than they are for your eyes.

 They’re highly disposable and are notorious for breaking easily.

 Despite the hearsay, cheap reading glasses or incorrectly powered reading glasses will not cause damage to your eyes.

-At worst, the wrong dioptre of reading glasses will merely impede your ability to focus.
-This in itself can cause eye strain and reading headaches.
+At the very worst, the wrong dioptre of reading glasses will merely impede your ability to focus.
+That's it.

 Is it okay to wear reading glasses if you have perfect vision?